 During the lease term in Dunn Loring

-During lease, the rental belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental in Dunn Loring, the tenant must allow us to enter the rental property.
-Some solid reasons to go into rental are to:
+During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Dunn Loring, the renter must allow us to access the rental home.
+Some valid reasons to go into rental are to:

 - Inspect the rental,